mannbiher/aws_blog_engine/README.md

 3. Route 53 for CloudFront custom domain
 4. AWS CodePipeline trigged via GitHub Webhook
 5. AWS CodeBuild to build, test and deploy the application
+6. Terraform scripts to create the infrastructure are inside infra folder.